hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   stripes directly into TCDM and uses 256,000 bytes, down from 563,200 bytes.
   Neural-AI public bindings are excluded from internal arena allocation; RGB Conv outside this topology retains the full-copy fallback.
-The next schedule maximum is 554,016 bytes at each C64+C80-to-C144 head Concat.
-Fuse that Concat with its C32-to-CHW head pack.
+The next schedule maximum was 554,016 bytes at each C64+C80-to-C144 head Concat.
+Each selected head now bypasses that materialization and emits two C32-to-CHW vector packs for the C64 and C80 inputs.
+The full-model peak is 528,416 bytes at the 40x40 head pack, 8,224 bytes above the allocatable limit.

 ### Other retained evidence